christopher5106/christopher5106.github.io/_posts/2015-12-17-ensuring-maximal-security-in-AWS-cloud-and-S3.markdown

     	]
     }

 The order in which the policies are evaluated has no effect on the outcome of the evaluation.
 DENY have priority on ALLOW statements.

-We can regret that policy grammar does not allow a `s3:x-amz-server-side-encryption-aws-kms-key-id` condition key which would be very nice [feature request](https://forums.aws.amazon.com/thread.jspa?messageID=609709).

-We have in this bucket policy a **bucket white list** (white list number 3).
+We have with this bucket policy a third white list, **bucket white list**.